Jordan Binnington: Amateur

 He returned to Owen Sound for the 2011–12 season, but was once again sharing the net with Stajcer.
 He posted a record of 27–17–1, with a save percentage of 0.906 and a GAA of 2.99.
 The Attack qualified for the 2012 OHL playoffs but were eliminated in the first round by the Kitchener Rangers.
 With Stajcer's departure in the 2012–13 season, Binnington became the undisputed starter for the Attack.
 On November 17, Binnington won his 66th game for the Attack in a 4–0 shutout win over the Kitchener Rangers, becoming the winningest goalie in franchise history.
 That began a string of three consecutive shutouts for the goaltender.
 He was rewarded for his excellent play by earning the Jim Rutherford Trophy as the OHL's top goaltender for the regular season with a record of 32–12–6, a save percentage of 0.932 (second in league) and a GAA of 2.17 (third in league).
-He also shared the Dave Pinkney Trophy with backup Michael Hope for allowing the league's least amount of goals with 165.
+He also shared the Dave Pinkney Trophy with backup Michael Hope for allowing the league's fewest number of goals with 165.
 He was also named an OHL First Team All-Star.